 Hawarden Community Council has representatives on numerous bodies which aim to deliver future plans to grow the economy within the community.
-St. David's Park Ewloe continues to expand with new employers building premises and the re-location of some departments of Flintshire County Council at Ewloe which will continue to assist the local economy within the vicinity.
+St. David's Park Ewloe continues to expand with new employers building premises and the re-location of some departments of Flintshire County Council at Ewloe will continue to assist the local economy within the vicinity.
+Hawarden High Street continues to thrive.

 The St. David's Park Hotel is ideally situated just off the A55 expressway for commuters in both leisure and business.
-The impact of the pandemic for almost a year has placed significant challenges on the local economy.

 The village of Hawarden has a number of local and specialist stores and has recently opened up an Artists café and revamped the old post office.
 The communities of Aston, Ewloe and Mancot also hold vital and thriving small business premises and shops.
-Again, the impact of the pandemic on these local businesses has had a significant impact.

 The Community Council has strong links with its four primary schools and the Hawarden High School and work on various projects collaboratively throughout the year.
-The Community Council has entered its seventeenth year of presenting a small number of Hawarden High School students with a Bursary award to assist them in their studies.
+The Community Council has entered its eighteenth year of presenting a small number of Hawarden High School students with a Bursary award to assist them in their studies.